emanjon/echo-request-tag/draft-amsuess-core-repeat-request-tag.md

 They can still be treated as independent messages by the server (e.g. when it sends 2.01/2.04 responses for every block), or initiate a new operation (overwriting kept context) when the later message carries Block1 number 0.

 If a request that uses Request-Tag is rejected with 4.02 Bad Option, the client MAY retry the operation without it, but then it MUST serialize all operations that affect the same resource.
-Security requirements can forbid dropping the Request-Tag option.
+Security requirements can forbid dropping the use of Request-Tag mechanism.

 ## Applications {#req-tag-applications}